-This dragon chicken recipe looks bright red and fiery, but it is not too spicy or overpowering.
+This restaurant-style dragon chicken recipe looks bright red and fiery, but I don't find it too spicy.
 The name dragon comes from the long, thin chicken strips that look like the shape of a dragon.
-Serve it as a starter, appetizer, or side dish with egg fried rice or chilli oil noodles.
+Love Indo-Chinese recipes?
+Try my Gobi Manchurian, Chicken 65 Gravy, and Schezwan Chicken Fried Rice next.

 Jump to: